 Gumroad

 Gumroad is the most popular choice for Notion template creators.
 The setup is simple, the transaction fees are reasonable (10% on the free plan, lower on paid), and it supports pay-what-you-want pricing which can boost volume on lower-priced templates.
 The downside is that Gumroad has zero built-in discovery — you're bringing all the traffic yourself.
+Our step-by-step guide to setting up your Gumroad store covers everything from account setup to writing descriptions that convert.

 Etsy

 Etsy is a strong option specifically because of its built-in search traffic.
 Buyers on Etsy are already in shopping mode, and Notion templates are a well-established category on the platform.
 The tradeoff is that Etsy charges listing fees and takes a cut of each sale, and the competition is higher.
 But for creators who haven't built an audience yet, Etsy's organic reach can be a genuine advantage.
+See our Gumroad vs Etsy comparison for a side-by-side fee breakdown and which platform gives better passive reach for digital products.

 Notion has its own free template gallery, which is less of a monetization platform and more of an exposure and credibility tool.
 Getting featured in the official gallery doesn't make you money directly, but it establishes authority and can drive people to your paid offerings.